-Finally, after turning the baby over on her lap, rubbing her back with gentle pressure, clearing baby’s throat and nostrils, gentle breathing began.
-At the same moment, Gloria recovered and cried out with joy upon seeing two babies.
-Baby Noah cuddled in Jerome’s arms, while Lydia held baby Nellie crying out from her traumatic entry into life.
+Finally, after turning the baby over on her lap, rubbing her back with gentle pressure, then clearing baby’s throat and nostrils, gentle breathing began.
+At the same moment, Gloria recovered and cried out with joy upon seeing two babies–baby Noah cuddled in Jerome’s arms, while Lydia held baby Nellie who began crying out from her traumatic entry into life.

-Jerome placed baby Noah in Gloria’s arms and hugged them both.
-Sighed with great relief for Gloria had recovered.
-And Noah and Nellie safely into the world.
+Jerome placed baby Noah in Gloria’s arms and sighed with great relief in seeing his wife recover.
 “Now we know why we could not decide on one name for a girl.
 Because we have two.”

-Gloria kissed baby Noah’s cheek.
-“Two sweet girls…Noah and Nellie.”
+Gloria kissed baby Noah’s cheek while lovingly watching Lydia wrap baby Nellie in a blanket.
+“Two sweet girls–Noah and Nellie.”

-Later, Jerome had prepared a late breakfast for everyone while Lydia took care of changing bedding and bathing babies.
-After breakfast, since Gloria was a new mother, Lydia had given Gloria instructions on breast feeding baby Noah while she sat in a chair close by watching over baby Nellie in the cradle.
+Later, Jerome prepared a late breakfast for everyone while Lydia took care of changing bedding and bathing babies.
+After breakfast, Lydia gave the new mother instructions on breast feeding baby Noah while she sat in a chair close by watching over baby Nellie in the cradle.

 Lydia thanked God that day for his intervention.
 The long dark night before had been full of despair when death seemed so close.
 Yet he had blessed them, sparing them sorrow in death.
 Instead of losing mother and babies, all three were radiant with life.